King vs. Split King: What’s the Difference?

 A mattress for a heavy person over 230 pounds should have a firmer feel.
 A mattress for a petite person under 130 pounds should have a softer feel.

 If you need a mattress for back pain, look for one with a medium-firm feel.
 Studies have found a medium-firm feel promotes a neutral spine alignment.
 No. Two twin XL mattresses equal a king size bed.
+This is known as a split king mattress and can allow couples to sleep more comfortably.
 Each half of a split king mattress takes twin XL fitted sheets, with a flat king sheet on top.
 No need to buy two sets of twin XL sheets and a king size sheet—a split king sheet set should cover your mattress.
 If you’re using an adjustable base, look for extra stretchy sheets to better stay on the mattress.
 Like a regular split king, a split Cal king mattress is separated into two halves—each half is 36 inches by 84 inches.
 Dividing the mattress allows each side to move independently on an adjustable foundation and allows partners to customize their side of the mattress to their firmness preferences.

 Frequently Asked Questions